JohnLCaron/rlauxe/README.md

 ## Samples needed with no errors

-The audit type needing the least samples is CLCA when there are no errors in the CVRs, and no phantom ballots.
+The best case needing the least samples is CLCA when there are no errors in the CVRs, and no phantom ballots.
 Then the samplesNeeded depend only on the margin, and is a straight line vs margin on a log-log plot.

 The smallest sample size for CLCA when there are no errors is when you always bet the maximum (1/µ_i, approximately 2).
 However, if there are errors and the assort value is 0.0, the maximum bet will "stall" the audit and the audit cant recover ([see details](docs/BettingRiskFunctions.md#stalled-audits-and-maximum-bets)).
 To avoid this, rlauxe limits how close the bet can be to the maximum.
 Here is a plot of CLCA no-error audits with the bet limited to 70, 80, 90, and 100% of the maximum (click on plot images to get an interactive html plot):

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaNoErrorsMaxRisk/clcaNoErrorsMaxRiskLogLog.html" rel="clcaNoErrorsMaxRiskLogLog">![clcaNoErrorsMaxRiskLogLog](docs/plots2/samplesNeeded/clcaNoErrorsMaxRisk/clcaNoErrorsMaxRiskLogLog.png)</a>

-We call this bet limit the "maximum risk", expressed as a percent of the maximum bet.
+The bet limit is the "maximum risk", expressed as a percent of the maximum bet.
-At any setting of maximum risk, the CLCA assort value is always the same when there are no errors, and so there is no variance: the plot above shows the exact number of samples needed as a function of margin and maximum risk.
+At any setting of maximum risk, the CLCA assort value is always the same when there are no errors, and so there is no variance, so the plot above shows the exact number of samples needed as a function of margin and maximum risk.

 For polling, the assort values vary, and the number of samples needed depends on the order the samples are drawn.
-Here we show the average and standard deviation over 100 independent trials at each reported margin, when no errors are found:
+Here are the average and standard deviation over 100 independent trials at each reported margin, when no errors are found:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/pollingWithStdDev/pollingWithStdDevLinear.html" rel="pollingWithStdDev">![pollingWithStdDev](docs/plots2/samplesNeeded/pollingWithStdDev/pollingWithStdDevLinear.png)</a>